Zaidi001/OTT--ETL-Project/readme.md

 ## Transformation
 - Set up a link between Azure Datalake and Synapse Notebook, initiating a spark pool with three worker nodes for optimized code execution.
 - Undertook data cleaning tasks: managing NULL values, eliminating duplicates, modifying column types, and engineering features.
 - Stored the refined data back in Datalake and relayed it to the SQL database.
-[Full code available here](https://lnkd.in/eUi7QB-S).

 ## Automation & Orchestration
 - Orchestrated pipelines for extraction, loading, and transformation.